MarioCatuogno/Mappr.it/README.md

 ## Introduction

 **Mappr.it** is a blog dedicated to Data Science.
-This project was born in January 2016 as an attempt to share, with those who have started to become interested in data science world, the difficulties and the possible paths available to find a job.
+This project was born in January 2016 as an attempt to share, with those who have started to become interested in data science world, curiosities, tutorials, articles and programs.

 The method used in this blog is *learning-by-doing* and it is targeted to people that, like me, want to change their perspective using modern statistics tools, regardless of their academic studies, age or previous job.
 Remember that Mappr.it is a project written by a total beginners!

-Below you will find some useful resources and [here](https://github.com/MarioCatuogno/Mappr.it/wiki) you can find the wiki page with all blog articles.
+Below you will find some useful resources and [here](https://github.com/MarioCatuogno/Mappr.it/wiki) you can find the wiki page with the articles published on the blog.

 <p align="center">
   <img src="http://mappr.it/wp-content/uploads/2016/02/file-picture.png" width="96" />